Andrew Trapani

 Andrew J. Trapani is an Emmy winning American film and television producer.
-His film and TV credits include Legacy: True Story of the LA Lakers Winchester and The Haunting in Connecticut.
+His film and television credits include Legacy: True Story of the LA Lakers, Winchester, Billy Preston: That’s the Way God Planned It, Lilith Fair: Building a Mystery and The Haunting in Connecticut.

 Career

-Trapani is a founder and producer at Sobey Road Entertainment in Los Angeles California.
-Previously, he was a founding partner at Integrated Films & Management, where he represented writers and directors.
+Trapani is co-founder and producer at Sobey Road Entertainment in Los Angeles California.
+Previously, he was a founding partner at Integrated Films & Management, where he represented writers and directors of such films as HBO’s The Defiant Ones, Final Destination, Live Free or Die Hard and Dear, Zachary.
 He began his entertainment career as a designer and producer of video games for Crystal Dynamics.

 In 2009, he produced The Haunting in Connecticut, which opened at #2 at the box office and went on to gross over $99 million.
 In 2018, he produced Winchester, a supernatural horror film starring Oscar-winner Helen Mirren.
 In 2016, production began on a documentary about the Showtime era of the Los Angeles Lakers, which Trapani is producing in partnership with Lakers president Jeanie Buss.

-His projects in development include a remake of the 1981 film An American Werewolf in London, a film adaptation of the Richard Brautigan novel The Hawkline Monster., and a scripted sports drama series for Showtime which he is co-producing with legendary basketball coach Phil Jackson.
+Trapani has worked with filmmakers Antoine Fuqua, Werner Herzog, Robert Zemeckis and Frank Marshall.